thielicious/aLoad/README.md

 ##USAGE

-Create an object of it and define the folder if your PHP clases reside in a different directory.
+Create an object of it and define the folder if your PHP classes reside in a different directory.
 <pre>
 <code>
 $aload = new aLoad(); 	// optional